Forwarding Data to Volcengine TOS¶

 - Whether the bucket exists

-- Whether the Region is inconsistent
+- Whether the region is inconsistent

-Folder Naming Conventions¶
+Folder Naming Convention¶

 - Create a single folder or multi-level folders, where a slash (/) indicates the creation of multi-level folders.